 However, to fully reap the medicinal benefits of curcumin, it’s best consumed in supplement form combined with piperine.

 Summary Turmeric and black pepper are considered safe, and no serious side effects have been reported.
 While they can be added to food and drinks, supplements typically provide the greater benefit.

 Turmeric and black pepper each have health benefits, due to the compounds curcumin and piperine.

 As piperine enhances curcumin absorption in the body by up to 2,000%, combining the spices magnifies their effects.

-They may reduce inflammation and pain, treat and prevent cancer and improve digestion, particularly in supplement form.
+They may reduce inflammation and improve digestion, particularly in supplement form.